Experienced Surgeons Advanced Technology Excellent Outcomes

-New techniques developed over the past decade have made cataract surgery one of the safest and most successful procedures in terms of restoring quality of life to patients.
-Each year, more than 2 million cataract surgeries are performed in the United States.
+New techniques developed over the past decades have made cataract surgery the safest and most successful operation in all of medicine.
+More than 2 million cataract surgeries are performed each year in the United States.
+Cataract surgery with implantation of a standard replacement intraocular lens (IOL) is covered by Medicare and most insurances, subject to deductibles and co-pays.

 Abington Surgical Center